Tindog - A dog magazine

 Can Dogs Eat Jalapenos?
 Are Jalapenos Bad for Dogs

 Pico de gallo, guacamole, or simply fresh, jalapenos are delicious and have been spicing up our foods for over 6,000 years.
+But Can Dogs Eat Jalapenos?

 And, they’re not just tasty either, jalapenos are packed with a range of vitamins and minerals.